Wheelchair Accessibility in Progreso, Mexico: A Guide

 Beach Accessibility in Progreso

 Progreso’s downtown is small and cute, but let’s face it—most people visit Progreso for its beach.

 And what a beach it is!

 For starters, wheelchair users can easily arrive at the beach by rolling down Calle 80 or 78.
 Personally, I recommend starting your explorations on Calle 80 because it’ll have more of a “wow” factor when you arrive at its wonderful maze of ramps and boardwalks.

 If you don’t fancy getting your wheels sandy, you can enjoy excellent views of the Caribbean water from a cement path that lines the back of the beach.

-Alternatively, there’s a wooden (and usually somewhat sandy) boardwalk that juts into the sand from this spot.
+Alternatively, a wooden (and usually somewhat sandy) boardwalk juts onto the beach from this spot.
 The path will lead you to the boardwalk and pier, which we’ll cover next.